-1. This Natural Hazard Disclosure Report ("Report") was prepared solely for one transaction and one escrow, as described on page 1 (collectively, the "Transaction").
-This Report was prepared by ("MyNHD").
+1. This MyNHD Natural Hazard Disclosure Report ("Report") was prepared by MyNHD, Inc. ("MyNHD").
+This Report was prepared solely for one transaction and one escrow, as described on page 1 (collectively, the "Transaction").
 This Report may be used solely between this seller and this buyer for that single Transaction related to the property address and assessor's parcel number ("Property") provided to MyNHD.

-2. Only the Owner of the Property, the seller, the buyer, listing agent (s), real estate broker(s) and settlement agent(s), and their respective employees or agents, including office managers, if any, and involved in the Transaction (collectively, the "Recipients") may use and rely on this Report and only after they have paid in full for the Report.
+2. Only the seller, buyer, listing agent/broker and selling agent/broker, if any, involved in the Transaction (collectively, the "Recipients") may use and rely on this Report and only after they have paid in full for the Report.
 Neither lenders nor subsequent buyers of the Property may use or rely on this Report.
 There are no third party beneficiaries to this Report even if they have a foreseeable relationship with any of the Recipients, or with the Property.
 This Report is time-sensitive; its information is accurate only as of the date referenced on Page 1 (the "Effective Date").
 Taxes, governmental legislation and other matters affecting the Property after the Effective Date are not disclosed, and MyNHD expressly disclaims any duty to supplement this Report to disclose any taxes, legislation, changes or charges becoming effective after the Effective Date.
 If the Transaction does not close within a reasonable time after the Effective Date, MyNHD strongly recommends that a new report be ordered.